aegrey/AngularJS-Chat/README.md

    - `gulp build` - compiles a build for prod

-### Future To-Do
-   -  Comments/JSDoc
-   -  Tweak responsive style for desktop
+#### Post-Release To Do/Nice to Have
+   -  Update UI - more simplistic & customizable
    -  Add UX animations for chat, channel slide-out (using css transitions)
-   -  Update directives to components
-   -  Update entire app & UI to be a angularjs module, publish on bower and npm.
+   -  Publish module on bower and npm